boatpad/template/README.md

 1. Buy Ticket: Anyone with a Metamask wallet can participate in the lottery.
 In order to complete the lottery, the yacht price and the 1-year expense price must be collected.
 If not collected the budget, the 90% of the refund will be given back to all participants by the smart contract

-2. Increment: After the yacht price and 1 year yacht expenses are collected, the costs for the system administrator, yacht owner, agent and broker will be determined
+2. Raise: After the yacht price and 1 year yacht expenses are collected, the costs for the system administrator, yacht owner, agent and broker will be determined

 3. Lottery: The lottery will be done from a random ticket bag with Chainlink VRF.
 The main and alternate winners will be chosen